-The bonus plan for executive officers is based on the following factors: corporate performance, business unit performance and personal performance.
-The corporate performance rating is based on the Company's percentage growth in earnings per share over the prior year and its return on equity.
-These two factors are the primary determinants of share price over time.
+The bonus plan for executive officers uses the following factors:corporate performance, business unit performance and personal performance.
+The corporate performance rating is based on the Company's percentage growth in earnings per share over the prior year and its return on equity because these two factors are the primary determinants of share price over time.
 Business unit ratings are based primarily on profit performance (market share performance, new product development, workplace diversity and other factors are also considered).
-Personal ratings can include such qualitative factors as quality of the strategic plan, organizational and management development progress and industry, public affairs, and civic involvement.
+Personal ratings generally reflect such qualitative factors as quality of the strategic plan, organizational and management development progress and industry considerations, public affairs, and civic involvement.